agmarrugo/agmarrugo.github.com/source/_posts/2017-02-12-how-i-do-presentations.md

 Ever since I learned of many creative ways to prepare a presentation, I've liked to undertake the task with a sense of commitment and a great dose of creativity.

 I read the [Presentation Zen][1] book.
 The [The Non-Designer's Design Book][2].
 I learned about [Sketchnotes][3], I also read about [academic presentations][4] and [cooking ideas][5], and many other things.
 Not in a single stretch, but as a constant search for getting better at something I value.
 So I've come to realize a couple of things.
 A presentation is *definitely* not prepared in the computer or presentation software.
-A computer *per se* is not good for the creative endeavor, but paper and pen *is*.
+A computer *per se* is not good for the creative endeavor, but paper and pen *are*.

 One plans a narrative because people like to hear stories; even about how you deconvolved an image using total variation regularization.
 If you tell it right, they'll listen.